Top Mountain Motorcycle Museum

 Triumph, BMW, & Kawasaki Sales Spares & Repairs.

 Established for over 40 years and run by expert motorcyclists.

 A Brief History of the Marque

-In 1982 Sanvenero closed.
-Pier Paolo Bianchi obtained some motorcycles from the bankruptcy trustee and had some success in the 1983 season.
+At the end of 1982 the company was in serious debt and the Sanvenero firm was forced to close.
+Pier Paolo Bianchi obtained several motorcycles from the bankruptcy trustee and achieved good results in the 125 class for the 1983 season.